-Unifying All Biological Components of Life: DNA, RNA, Proteins

-A powerful basic Pi, Phi based numerical projection law of the C O N H S P bioatoms average atomic weights were established (Perez 2009a), and methods will be published in a forthcoming paper (Perez 2012).
-An integer-based code unifies the three worlds of genetic information: DNA, RNA, and Protein-aggregating amino acids.
-Correlating, synchronizing, and matching Genomics/Proteomics global patterned images in all coding/noncoding DNA sequences, all biologic data is unified from bio-atoms to genes, proteins, and genomes.
-This code applies to the whole sequence of human genome, and produces generalized discrete waveforms.
-In the case of the whole double-stranded human genome DNA, the mappings of these waves fully correlate with the well-known Karyotype alternate dark/gray/light bands.
-This "unification of all biological components" is illustrated in Panels 3-4 of Fig. 61.5 (Perez 1988a).
-A complete proof of self-similarity within the whole human genome is provided by Perez (2008).
+3.3.3.6.
+Unifying all Biological Components of Life: DNA, RNA, Proteins.
+A powerful basic Pi, Phi based numerical projection law of the C O N H S P bio-atoms average atomic weights was established; Perez [2009a], methods will be published in a forthcoming paper; [Perez [2012].
+An integer-based code unifies the 3 worlds of genetic information: DNA, RNA and Protein-aggregating amino acids.
+Correlating, synchronizing and matching Genomics/Proteomics global patterned images in all coding/noncoding DNA sequences, all biologic data is unified from bio-atoms to genes, proteins and genomes.
+This code applies to the whole sequence of human genome, produces generalized discrete waveforms.
+In the case of the whole double-stranded human genome DNA, the mappings of these waves fully correlate with the well-known Karyotype alternate dark/grey/light bands.
+This "unification of all biological components" is illustrated in Panels 3-4 of Fig. 5; Perez [1988a].
+A complete proof of self-similarity within the whole human genome is provided by Perez [2008].
 In this "binary code" which emerges from whole human DNA, the ratio between both bistable states is exactly equal to "2" (the space between two successive octaves in music).
-As shown in Perez (2008) the Top State is exactly matching with a Golden ratio, the Bottom State is also related to the Golden ratio.
-If PHI = 1.618, it is the Golden ratio, and is phi = 0.618 = 1/PHI, then the "Top" level = phi = 1/PHI and the "Bottom" level = phi/2 = 1/2 PHI.
-Top/Bottom = 2.
+As shown in Perez [2008] the Top State is exactly matching with a Golden ratio, the Bottom State is also related to the Golden ratio.
+If PHI = 1.618, it is the Golden ratio, and is phi = 0.618 = 1/PHI, then the "Top" level = phi = 1 / PHI and the "Bottom" level = phi/2 = 1 / 2 PHI.
+Top / Bottom = 2.

+3.3.4.
 Neural Net Elements are Fractal: Purkinje Neuron Fractal Model

-About the same time as the Grosberg-school of thought devoted itself to the analysis of fractal folding of DNA, the School of Recursive Function developed a fractal structural model of a dendritic arborization (Pellionisz 1989).
+About the same time as the Grosberg-school of thought devoted itself to the analysis of fractal folding of DNA, the School of Recursive Function developed a fractal structural model of a dendritic arborization; Pellionisz [1989].
 The seminal concept of "recursion" to the DNA to build a fractal neuron is explicitly argued in point 3.1.3 of that paper: "Neural Growth: Structural Manifestation of Repeated Access to Genetic Code": "One of the most basic, but in all likelihood rather remote, implication of the emerging fractal neural modeling is that it corroborates a spatial 'code-repetition' of the growth process with the repetitive access to genetic code.
 This conceptual link between the two meta-geometries of double helix and 'fractal seed' may ultimately lead to precisely pinpointing those exact differences in the 'genetic' code that lead to a differentiation to Purkinje-, pyramidal cell, Golgi-cell or other type of specific neurons.
-It must be emphasized, however, that establishing a rigorous relation of these 'code sequences' to the genetic code that underlies the morphogenesis of differentiated neurons may be far in the future."
+It must be emphasized, however, that establishing a rigorous relation of these 'code sequences' to the genetic code that underlies the morphogenesis of differentiated neurons may be far in the future"

+3.3.5.
 The Genome is Fractal!
-Proof of Concept and the Basis of Generalization: Whole Genome Analysis Reveals Repetitive Motifs Conforming to the Zipf-Mandelbrot Parabolic Fractal Distribution Law of the Frequency/Ranking Diagram
+Proof of Concept and the Basis of Generalization: Whole Genome Analysis Reveals Repetitive Motifs Conforming to the Zipf-Mandelbrot Parabolic Fractal Distribution Law of the Frequency / Ranking Diagram

-This chapter decidedly expands on this point to provide support to the generalization, to further detailing a study heralded earlier on the fractality of a whole DNA (Pellionisz 2006; Simons and Pellionisz 2006b; Pellionisz 2009a).
+This chapter decidedly expands on this point to provide support to the generalization, to further detailing a study heralded earlier on the fractality of a whole DNA; Pellionisz [2006], Simons and Pellionisz [2006b], Pellionisz [2009a].